bivsth888/ExpenseTrackerApp/Readme.md

 ```
 ## Usage
 Running the Application
-After setting up the SQL tables, you can run the app by executing the following command in the project directory:
+After setting up the SQL tables, you can run the app by executing the following command in the project directory in the src folder:

+- cd ExpenseTrackerApp
+- cd src
-streamlit run app.py
+- streamlit run app.py
 The app will open in your default web browser, and you will be able to:

 - Add family members